 The reason I enjoy coffee table books is twofold.
 They provide inspiring images and helpful information, and they can serve as a decor piece themselves.

 They don’t have to just be used for coffee tables either.
-These books look great stacked on selves, on media consoles, or even nightstands.
+These books look great stacked on shelves, on media consoles, or even nightstands.

 Coffee table books as decor can help add a fun collected look to a room.
 They can be used on their own or within stacks to bring height to smaller objects.
-The funny thing about these coffee table books is you will always see other books peppered throughout the interiors photos.
+The funny thing about these coffee table books is you will always see other books peppered throughout the photos inside.